Searches for Long-Lived Particles at the Future FCC-ee: Theoretical Landscape

 \subsection{Heavy Neutral Leptons}

 \emph{Editors: Marco Drewes, Suchita Kulkarni, Richard Ruiz}

-The fact that neutrinos oscillate between their flavor eigenstates in long-baseline experiments~\cite{Super-Kamiokande:1998kpq,SNO:2002tuh} represents one of the most pressing theoretical puzzles in particle physics today.
-From a theoretical perspective, neutrino masses are interesting because they imply either the existence of new particles and interactions, or substantial changes to the SM paradigm~\cite{Feruglio:2015jfa,Ma:1998dn}.
+The oscillations between neutrino flavor eigenstates in long-baseline experiments~\cite{Super-Kamiokande:1998kpq,SNO:2002tuh} is one of the most pressing theoretical puzzles in particle physics today.
+The neutrino masses that produce these oscillations are also interesting because they imply either the existence of new particles and interactions or substantial changes to the SM paradigm~\cite{Feruglio:2015jfa,Ma:1998dn}.

-It is simply not enough to write effective neutrino masses given the SM's limited particle content and the desire to understand the mechanism (or mechanisms) that render neutrinos so much lighter than charged leptons and quarks.
+It is simply not enough to write effective neutrino masses, given the SM's limited particle content and the desire to understand the mechanism (or mechanisms) that render neutrinos so much lighter than charged leptons and quarks.
 It is also desirable to understand the flavor/mixing pattern among neutrinos and the possible connections to lepton and quark flavors themselves.

 Among the most popular solutions to these mysteries are the Seesaw models.
 These tie the smallness of neutrino masses ($m_{\nu_k}$ with $k=1,2,3$) to the scale of new physics $(\Lambda)$.
+Depending on the complexity, the scale (or scales) introduced by these models can range from well below the EW scale to the Planck scale.
+In the most minimal scenarios~\cite{Ma:1998dn}, general arguments only require $\Lambda$ to be below $10^{14}$~GeV.
 In high-scale Seesaws, light neutrino masses scale inversely with this new physics scale, $m_{\nu_k}\propto 1/\Lambda$.
-In low-scale Seesaws, the behaviour can be more complicated, and in some cases light neutrino masses scale proportionally with this new physics scale, $m_{\nu_k}\propto \Lambda$.
-The manner in which either is implemented can vary widely, cf.~Sec.~5 in \cite{Agrawal:2021dbo}, and the most minimal, tree-level constructions are known popularly as the Types I~\cite{Minkowski:1977sc,Glashow:1979nm,Gell-Mann:1979vob,Mohapatra:1979ia,Yanagida:1980xy,Schechter:1980gr,Shrock:1980ct}, II~\cite{Konetschny:1977bn,Schechter:1980gr,Magg:1980ut,Cheng:1980qt,Lazarides:1980nt,Mohapatra:1980yp}, and III~\cite{Foot:1988aq} Seesaw models.
+In low-scale Seesaws, the behavior can be more complicated, and in some cases light neutrino masses scale proportionally with this new physics scale, $m_{\nu_k}\propto \Lambda$.
+The manner in which either is implemented can vary widely, cf.~Section~5 in \cite{Agrawal:2021dbo}, and the most minimal, tree-level constructions are known popularly as the Types I~\cite{Minkowski:1977sc,Glashow:1979nm,Gell-Mann:1979vob,Mohapatra:1979ia,Yanagida:1980xy,Schechter:1980gr,Shrock:1980ct}, II~\cite{Konetschny:1977bn,Schechter:1980gr,Magg:1980ut,Cheng:1980qt,Lazarides:1980nt,Mohapatra:1980yp}, and III~\cite{Foot:1988aq} Seesaw models.
 Notably, these minimal scenarios are often stepping stones to fuller, more ultraviolet-complete models, including extended gauge theories and grand unified theories.
 Importantly, neutrino mass models predict a plethora of phenomenology that are testable at a variety of low-energy and high-energy experiments~\cite{Atre:2009rg,Deppisch:2015qwa,Cai:2017mow,Agrawal:2021dbo,Bolton:2019pcu}, including particle colliders.